Shenzhi-Chen/DeepSTARR-Mouse/README.md

 - fold01_sequences_test.fa_predictions_Model.txt
 ```

-## Ledidi tissue specific enhancer design
-For each tissue, 1,200 random DNA sequences were generated with dinucleotide frequencies matched to VISTA sequences and used as input for Ledidi, a model‑guided gradient optimization approach (https://www.biorxiv.org/content/10.1101/2025.04.22.650035v1).
-To limit the number and magnitude of edits, the edit‑penalty parameter was set to 0.1.
-Seed sequences were then optimized using both the sequence‑to‑accessibility and sequence‑to‑activity models, with target predicted values set to 12 and 14, respectively.
-For activity optimization, the final sigmoid layer was removed and pre‑sigmoid logits were used to avoid gradient saturation and improve optimization stability.
-The reference sequences, which used to adjust dinucleotide frequencies were uploaded at HuggingFace (https://huggingface.co/datasets/Shenzhi-Chen/DeepSTARR-Mouse-dataset/tree/main/testing_dataset).
-Run following script:
+### Ledidi Tissue-Specific Enhancer Design

+This section describes how to design novel tissue-specific enhancers using **Ledidi**, a model-guided gradient optimization approach ([Jacob et al., 2022](https://www.biorxiv.org/content/10.1101/2025.04.22.650035v1)).

+#### Methodology

+The design process starts with 1,200 random DNA sequences for each tissue.
+These sequences are generated with dinucleotide frequencies matched to known VISTA enhancers to ensure a realistic starting point.

+*   **Reference Sequences:** The VISTA sequences used for frequency matching are available on Hugging Face: [testing_dataset](https://huggingface.co/datasets/Shenzhi-Chen/DeepSTARR-Mouse-dataset/tree/main/testing_dataset).

+These seed sequences are then optimized using both the sequence-to-accessibility and sequence-to-activity models with the following parameters:
+*   **Target Accessibility Score:** 12
+*   **Target Activity Score:** 14
+*   **Edit Penalty:** `0.1` (to limit the number and magnitude of edits)

+For activity optimization, pre-sigmoid logits are used instead of the final sigmoid output to avoid gradient saturation and improve optimization stability.

+#### Execution

+To run the enhancer design process, execute the following script:
 ```
 Ledidi_enhancer_design/run_ledidi_enhancer_design.sh
 ```
-This script apply trained 2 replicates for each 3 Cross-validation folds of 3 tissues model to design tissue specific enhancer.
-This script will randomly generate DNA sequences, and optimize both DNA accessibility and enhancer activity for targeted tissue, in each batch it will generate 20 sequences from single model to save memory usage and there are 10 batch, in sum this scripts will design 1,200 sequences for each tissue.
+This script applies all 18 trained models (2 replicates x 3 folds x 3 tissues) to design enhancers.
+To manage memory, it processes the sequences in batches, generating 20 sequences per model in each of the 10 batches.
+This results in a total of **1,200 designed sequences** for each tissue.

-Outputs are speprately saved, as cross-validation fold 1 and replicate 1 for heart model batch 1 design as a example, designed sequences is saved under ledidi_design/heart/results_fold01_heart_DeepSTARR_rep1/1
+The designed sequences are saved in separate directories.
+For example, the output for the heart model from fold 1, replicate 1, batch 1 is located at:
 ```
 ledidi_design/heart/results_fold01_heart_DeepSTARR_rep1/1